microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-datasets.md

 Please consider that these datasets are available after 48 hours (about 2 days).
 For instance, you can query data for 07/01 starting on 07/03.

-This data is available for only the past 21 days (about 3 weeks).
+The data available is from the last 21 days (about three weeks).
 For instance, if you would like to query data for 07/01, you can do so from 07/03 to 07/24.

 | Dataset name | Description | Sample and Schema | Billing |
 |--|--|--|--|